 Great Gaddesden Primary School is a Voluntary Aided Church of England School within the Diocese of St Albans.
 The governing body of the school is the admission authority.
-The Governors will admit up to the admission number of 13 children into the reception year.
+The Governors are dedicated to providing the best possible Pre-school Nursery provision with a view of providing play-based introduction to primary education and will admit up to the admission number of 13 children into the Nursery.
 The Governing Body is required to abide by the maximum limits for infant classes (5, 6 and 7 year olds), ie 30 pupils per class - the Governing Body has determined an operational capacity of [a maximum] 26 pupils per class is more appropriate for this school.